 William Peters, MD, invented the proprietary C-Pulse technology and served as Sunshine Heart’s initial CEO upon co-founding the Company in 1999.
-As Medical Director and Chief Technical Officer, he is responsible for C-Pulse’s ongoing technological development and clinical application as an innovative technology for treating moderate heart failure.
+As Chief Technical Officer, he is responsible for C-Pulse’s ongoing technological development and clinical application as an innovative technology for treating moderate heart failure.

 In addition to C-Pulse, Dr. Peters has developed a number of other successful cardiac technology innovations, including an endovascular cardiopulmonary bypass system for minimally invasive cardiac surgery, which was commercialized by Heartport Inc., a NASDAQ-listed company that later was acquired by Johnson & Johnson.